 e) Collaboration between Governing Bodies to share expertise Please contact us if you have experiences to share of how this has worked

-f) Ten Governor is a paid subscription service that provides researched answers to governors’ questions.( Ten Governor )
+f) The Key for School Governors (previously known as Ten Governor) is a paid subscription service that provides researched answers to governors’ questions.( The Key)

 Should training for School Governors be compulsory?
 Sean Whetstone’s School Governing blog summarises findings from Chapter 4 of the NFER report, Models of Governance.
 The main benefit of a requirement for mandatory training identified amongst coordinators of governor services was that it would provide volunteers with a good level of knowledge and understanding in order to carry out their role effectively.
 For example, one coordinator expressed her frustration at governors having the option not to undertake training: “You would never expect a magistrate to start passing sentence on people if they hadn’t had the training, so why should we have people managing sometimes multi-million pound budgets and affecting the education of our young people without having had the training to do it?”